Username or E-mail

 • Gallon of Water

-Lists are best used to store, well, collections of things.
+As you'd expect, lists are best used to store collections of things.
 You can use lists for things like:

 • Inventory